TRAPUM Survey Goals

 Project Organisation:

-The management of the TRAPUM project will build upon experience gained from our membership in other large international collaborations such as LOFAR, the EPTA and SUPERB.
-An executive committee composed of the two PIs (Stappers and Kramer) and a further five members will be the decision making body responsible for organisation, membership, resolution, funding and planning.
-These five additional members correspond to approximately 10% of the total membership and will be drawn from each of the science working groups (see below), respecting diversity in nationality and gender, and will serve a limited term of no more than two years.
-The PIs will have the casting vote if required.
-While the science working groups will have significant overlap in membership and science topics they will have clear and distinct goals.
-In addition there will be two technology working groups which will work with and across all the science groups to provide the hardware, software and practical development necessary to meet the scientific goals.
-It is expected that the technology group members will have strong overlap with all the scientific groups, with at least one member from each present.
+The management of the TRAPUM project is built upon experience gained from our membership in other large international collaborations such as LOFAR, the EPTA and SUPERB.
+An executive committee composed of the two PIs (Stappers and Kramer) and a further five members forms the decision making body responsible for organisation, membership, resolution, funding and planning.
+The five additional members correspond to approximately 10% of the total membership and are drawn from each of the science working groups (see below), respecting diversity in nationality and gender, and serve a limited term of no more than two years.
+The PIs have the casting vote if required.
+While the science working groups have significant overlap in membership and science topics they also have clear and distinct goals.
+In addition there is a technology working group that works with and across all the science groups to provide the hardware, software and practical development necessary to meet the scientific goals.

 The working groups are broken down into the following: